blurrycontour/zuul-gerrit/doc/source/monitoring.rst

             :type: counter, gauge

-            Counter with the summed usage by tenant as <resource> seconds and gauge with the currently used resources by tenant.
+            Counter with the summed usage by tenant as <resource> seconds and gauge with the currently in use resources by tenant.

       .. stat:: project